top of page

 Pope Francis, by Creative Commons photographer Long Thien

-Pope Francis, who was last seen in public yesterday, greeting the crowds at the Vatican's St Peter's Square on Easter Sunday, was a truly global figure whose loss will be felt beyond the Catholic Church, as seen by the many tributes pouring in from around the world, including non-Catholic nations such as Iran, Israel and Palestine.
+Pope Francis, who was last seen in public yesterday, greeting the crowds at the Vatican's St Peter's Square on Easter Sunday, was a truly global figure whose loss will be felt beyond the Catholic Church, as seen by the many tributes pouring in from around the world, including from leaders of nations where other faiths are the majority, such as Iran and Israel.

 A man of humility, compassion and courage, Pope Francis was a tireless advocate for the poor, oppressed and marginalised, and an outspoken campaigner for urgent action on climate change and environmental degradation, which he linked inextricably to perpetuating the cycle of poverty.